 Danevang in Wharton County, Texas — The American South (West South Central)

 Location.
-29° 2.609′ N, 96° 12.261′ W. Marker is in Danevang, Texas, in Wharton County.
-Marker is on County Road 426 0.3 miles east of State Highway 71, on the left when traveling east.
-Marker is located under a covered pavilion in the center of the cemetery.
+29° 2.606′ N, 96° 12.469′ W. Marker is in Danevang, Texas, in Wharton County.
+Marker is on State Highway 71 north of County Road 426, on the right when traveling north.
 Touch for map.
-Marker is at or near this postal address: 357 County Road 426, Danevang TX 77432, United States of America.
+Marker is in this post office area: Danevang TX 77432, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 12 miles of this marker, measured as the crow flies.
-Danevang Lutheran Church (within shouting distance of this marker); Danevang Pioneer Monument (within shouting distance of this marker); Danevang Community Hall (about 300 feet away, measured in a direct line); Danevang (approx. 0.2 miles away); Clemville (approx. 5.1 miles away); J.S.
-Abercrombie Mineral Company (approx. 10.2 miles away); Old Hawley Cemetery (approx. 10.9 miles away); El Campo Library Building (approx. 11.2 miles away).
+Ansgar Evangelical Lutheran Church and Cemetery (approx. 0.2 miles away); Danevang Lutheran Church Danevang Pioneer Monument (approx. ¼ mile away); Danevang Community Hall (approx. ¼ mile away); Clemville (approx. 5.3 miles away); J.S.
+Abercrombie Mineral Company (approx. 10.3 miles away); Old Hawley Cemetery (approx. 10.9 miles away); El Campo Library Building (approx. 11.1 miles away).
 Touch for a list and map of all markers in Danevang.

 Also see . . .
 Danevang, TX - The Handbook of Texas Online.
 Texas State Historical Association (TSHA) (Submitted on July 22, 2018, by Brian Anderson of Kingwood, Texas.)

 More.
 Search the internet for Danevang.